techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Details

-1. The user specifies an appointment id that represents an `Appointment` to be deleted.
+1. The user specifies an `APPOINTMENT_ID` that represents an `Appointment` to be deleted.
 2. If an invalid `APPOINTMENT_ID` is provided, an error is thrown and the user is prompted to enter the command correctly via an error message.
 3. The Appointment is cross-referenced in the `Model` to check if it exists.
 If it does not, then an error is raised to inform the user.
 4. If step 3 completes without any exceptions, then the `Appointment` is successfully deleted.

 ##### Feature Considerations

-In implementing the delete feature, we needed proper error handling and validation to ensure ToothTracker's robustness and provide clear guidance to the user.
+In implementing the `delete-appointment` feature, we needed proper error handling and validation to ensure ToothTracker's robustness and provide clear guidance to the user.
-Our approach validates appointment ID and shows an error message if the appointment does not exist.
+Our approach validates `APPOINTMENT_ID` and shows an error message if the appointment does not exist.
-This is in comparison to allowing commands to fail silently if appointment does not exist.
+This is in comparison to allowing commands to fail silently if an appointment does not exist.

 - Pros: Prevents invalid operations and provides immediate feedback to the user, helping to correct mistakes.
 - Cons: Additional validation checks add complexity to the code.

 #### Filtering an Appointment

-The `filter-appointment` command filters appointments by DENTIST_ID or PATIENT_ID.
+The `filter-appointment` command filters appointments by `DENTIST_ID` or `PATIENT_ID`.

 The activity diagram for filtering an appointment is illustrated as follows: